Skip to main content

 • Generic tenant: If you have a single server or a group of servers that do not have an Information Technology Practitioner (ITP) managing them, you can install the generic sensor option which will place them into the OIT-managed generic tenant.
 If your device is a member of the generic tenant, you will not be able to log in to a CrowdStrike portal to manage your agents or review findings.
 OIT will monitor findings reported to the generic tenant and can provide limited support for sensor deployment.

-2. Fill out request form: Fill out the CrowdStrike Tenant request form.
-Be sure to select private tenant from the versions of Crowdstrike option.
+• Fill out request form: Fill out the CrowdStrike Tenant request form.
+Be sure to select "private tenant."
 After submitting the request form, an OIT Security analyst will get in touch with you to review the form.
 Reach out to security@colorado.edu to check on the status of your request or to ask questions about the form.

 1. Download the installer as an RPM or DEB package from the portal under Sensor Downloads.